VERTEBRA ANATOMY

 • Functions:

-• Provides support for the vertebral column
+• Provides support for your vertebral column

 • Connects with intervertebral discs to absorb mechanical stress